syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 notes:
 - type: text
   contents: |-
     Create Read Update and Delete (CRUD) is considered basic functionality for most applications, and an operator is no different.
-So far you have **created**, but you have yet to read, update or delete.
+So far you have **created**, identified when it is time to **update** and now it is time to implement **delete**.

     **In this challenge you will:**
     * Detect the deletion of a website
-    * Delete any resources the operator creates when its CRD is deleted
+    * Delete any resources the operator creates when its resource is deleted
 tabs:
 - title: K8s Shell
   type: terminal